dh4/mupen64plus-qt/README.md

 $ make
 ```

+#### Building with Qt5

+If you're building with Qt5 instead of Qt4 on a Debian-based distribution and have libquazip-qt5-dev installed, you'll need to change -lquazip to -lquazip-qt5 near the end of mupen64plus-qt.pro.

 ## Usage

 Mupen64Plus-Qt utilizes the console UI to launch games.
 It contains support for most of the command line parameters.
 These can be viewed by running Mupen64Plus from a terminal with the --help parameter or [here](https://code.google.com/p/mupen64plus/wiki/UIConsoleUsage).